Tuttotorna/OMNIABASE/README.md

 ---

-## What Omniabase is not
+## What OMNIABASE is not

-Omniabase is not:
+OMNIABASE is not:

 - a semantic oracle
 - a universal theory of everything